Get ready to learn how to approach the age old question faced by many a CSS practitioner:

 .

-We'll fix it by using the following instead of justify-content
+We'll fix it by using align-items

 :